Mannkp/Table_Tennis-ScoreKeeper/README.md

 Score keeper/Counter using Javascript

 concepts of javascript used:
+  1) creating Object to reduce code
-  1) DOM manipulation
+  2) DOM manipulation
-  2) addEventListener
+  3) addEventListener
-  3) classList
+  4) classList